thomryng/thomryng/podiensis.md

 | 71 | Wed, Jun 12, 2024 | HOME | | | | | | |
 | | | | TOTAL DISTANCE | 1,540.0 km | | | |

-### Additional Options at FIGEAC

-There are two major options/different routes that begin on stage 13, the **Célé Valley** and **Rocamadour** variants.
-The Célé Valley variant provides an alternate route to CAHORS of 5 days, while the Rocamadour variant takes 6 days to reach CAHORS.
-Given time constraints, it's unlikely that I will take either, although I'm somewhat disappointed to miss the great shrine at Rocamadour.

-One possibility is to take a train from FIGEAC to Rocamadour in the morning, and then back in the evening.
-That possibility will offset the remainder of the Camino by a day.